-The Organization receives donated information technology services from a related party.
-Contributed services recognized amounted to \$171,789 and \$177,932 for the years ended August 31, 2021 and 2020, respectively, and are recorded as contributions revenue and contractual services expenses in the Statements of Activities.
+Donated services: The Organization receives donated information technology services from a related party.
+Contributed services recognized amounted to \$213,725 and \$171,789 for the years ended August 31, 2022 and 2021, respectively, and are recorded as contributions revenue and contractual services expenses in the Statements of Activities, based on the value of the services provided by the donor.